oumad/FooocusPlus/fooocusplus_log.md

 * Gradio share is disabled for security reasons
 * the UI is temporily coded to only display topbar preset menu selection
 * in preparation for a categorized dropdown preset menu, all presets now contain a "preset category" parameter.
-Once the preset dropdown is working the topbar preset menu will be removed.
+Once the preset dropdown is working the topbar preset menu will be removed
 * the default base model is changed from JuggernautXL XI to Elsewhere XL which works better as a general purpose model
 * Comfy lockout now occurs when VRAM<6GB instead of VRAM<4GB
 * when wildcards are inserted into the prompts they are no longer surrounded by square brackets
 * the ROOT constant and two pseudo globals are now located in common.py
+* fixed a mainline Fooocus bug in which the Metadata Scheme could not be chosen when Metadata was enabled
 * by default, the Outputs folder is now located in the FooocusPlus folder
 * when the Translator is disabled, the Random Prompt and SuperPrompt buttons are reformatted
 * FooocusPlus is now an independent fork, no longer dependent on SimpleSDXL2 or mainline Fooocus